 Currently I am back with owners, and back to Roro business in a role of Fleet Deployment Analyst at CLdN (Cobelfret).
 CLdN is a Roro division of a family owned group of companies with a head office in Luxembourg.
 Within shipping group company owns fleet of Roro type ferries, various size bulkers, roro terminals, agencies, and logistical subsidiary.
 My main objective within my current role is to monitor, supervise and analyse with commercial acumen the movements and schedules of a fleet of about two dozens of roro ferries."

 - Lecturer in Maritime Business, University of Plymouth.

 - Sarah served in the Merchant Navy for 12 years as a deck officer and qualified as a Master Mariner.
 Her research interests include sustainable ports and shipping, qualitative research methods and short sea shipping.

-- Sarah’s role on the PYNDA Committee is to connect the Committee to Plymouth University staff and students.
+- Sarah’s role on the PYNDA Committee is to connect the Committee to University of Plymouth staff and students.